 Cheltenham Half Marathon

 Cheltenham Half Marathon takes place in September, starting and finishing at Cheltenham Racecourse.
-The run will take you past some of the regency town’s beautiful sites like the Town Hall, Montpelier Gardens, and the Pittville Pump Room.
+The run is uniquely beautiful, designed to take you past some of the best sights in Cheltenham, including the town hall, Pittville Pump Room, and the University of Gloucestershire.

 Alongside the half marathon, a 10km run also takes place, as well as a community mile.
 This means that the event makes for a great day out for a range of abilities.
 Once you’ve completed the run, be sure to stop by one of Cheltenham’s many restaurants for a celebratory meal.